 Each of the four years in the curriculum followed by a typical electrical and computer engineering undergraduate student has a distinct flavor in terms of the types of courses taken, academic goals, and milestones achieved.

 The following sections present an overall picture of these four years, provide a sense of the progress made toward graduation, and list specific things to do in order to stay on track.
 Included with graduation checks and guidelines are steps to take by students who would like to pursue graduate studies in the framework of the B.S./M.S. program.

-Besides completing a number of units to fulfill parts of the general education requirements, an EE freshman prepares for foundation subjects in the major by taking mathematics, basic science (physics, chemistry), and computer programming courses.
+Besides completing a number of units to fulfill parts of the general education requirements, an EE freshman prepares for foundation subjects in the major by taking mathematics, basic science (physics, chemistry), an introductory ECE lab course (ECE 5) and computer programming courses.
 Students who already have AP or equivalent credits may take more advanced math and CS courses.